 - 1 medium jalapeno pepper, seeded and chopped

 - Preheat broiler.

 - Slice stem off poblano and cut pepper in half.
-Remove seeds.
-Flatten pepper halves on baking sheet and broil for 10-15 minutes or until charred.
-Remove from oven and place in a ziploc plastic bag for 15 minutes.
+Remove seeds and membranes.
+Flatten pepper halves on baking sheet and broil for 10 minutes or until charred.
+Remove from oven and place in a zip top plastic bag for 10-15 minutes.
 Remove and discard charred skin from peppers.
 Dice poblano pepper flesh and place in a mixing bowl.

 - If you are using fresh corn, cook it in boiling water for 2-3 minutes, or until tender.